project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 ---
 ## Introduction

 The Sunbird Mobile app provides mobility to the feature-rich learning platform.
-It provides flexibility to learners to learn anywhere, anytime and even without an Internet connection.
+It provides flexibility to learners to learn anywhere, anytime and even without an internet connection.

 ## Prerequisites